 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;

 make a one-time donation via Paypal

-I’ve debated whether to include vegan shoes and brands in this post because they typically use plastic in their uppers.
+I’ve debated whether to include vegan shoes and brands in this article because they typically use plastic in their uppers.
 I don’t have an issue with plastic being used where it will last a long time but in my experience plastic uppers aren’t long-lasting, which, in my opinion, makes them unsustainable.
 That said, I do feature leather which for a lot of people is unethical.
 I include it because it’s long lasting and from what I’ve read leather is a byproduct of the meat industry and not the other way around.
-But all things considered I prefer to prefer to give people as much information as possible so that they can chose what suits their values best and so I’ve included both in this blog.
-To find out a bit more about the materials that shoe companies use check out my post on Sustainable Ethical Fibres and my Pros and Cons of Sustainable Materials on my post Sustainable Shopping blog post.
+But all things considered I prefer to prefer to give people as much information as possible so that they can chose what suits their values best and so I’ve included both in this article.
+To find out a bit more about the materials that shoe companies use check out my article on Sustainable Ethical Fibres and my Pros and Cons of Sustainable Materials.

 Timberland now offer shoes and boots made from leather created in an energy efficient factory, coupled with with a percentage of recycled plastic and recycled rubber.
 They also have a trainer made from recycled plastic bottles.

 Schuh has a Converse shoe made with recycled PET from plastic bottles.